eddieadi/splitwise/README.md

 Installation
-Clone the repository to your local machine:
+Clone the repository to your local machine: git clone https://github.com/eddieadi/splitwise.git cd splitwise

-bash
-Copy code
-git clone https://github.com/eddieadi/splitwise.git
-cd splitwise
-Create a virtual environment and activate it:

-bash
-Copy code
-python -m venv venv
-source venv/bin/activate  # On Windows, use `venv\Scripts\activate`
+Create a virtual environment and activate it: python -m venv venv source venv/bin/activate  # On Windows, use `venv\Scripts\activate`
-Install the required dependencies:

-bash
-Copy code
-pip install -r requirements.txt
+Install the required dependencies: pip install -r requirements.txt

 Running the Application

-Before running the application, ensure that your MySQL server is running, and update the database configuration in app.py with your MySQL credentials:
+Before running the application, ensure that your MySQL server is running, and update the database configuration in app.py with your MySQL credentials: app.config['MYSQL_HOST'] = '127.0.0.1' app.config['MYSQL_USER'] = 'root' app.config['MYSQL_PASSWORD'] = 'root' app.config['MYSQL_DB'] = 'splitwise'

-python
-Copy code
-# app.py

-app.config['MYSQL_HOST'] = '127.0.0.1'
-app.config['MYSQL_USER'] = 'root'
-app.config['MYSQL_PASSWORD'] = 'root'
-app.config['MYSQL_DB'] = 'splitwise'
-Now, run the Flask application:
+Now, run the Flask application: python app.py

-bash
-Copy code
-python app.py
 The application will be accessible at http://localhost:5000.